- Introduction to Industrial Chemical Processes

 Basic Principles of Chemical Pumps

 Chemical transfer pumps are specialized equipment designed to move chemical fluids from one location to another.
-They operate on various principles, including centrifugal, diaphragm, and peristaltic mechanisms, each suited to different applications and types of chemicals.
-Centrifugal pumps, for instance, are commonly used for moving low-viscosity fluids, while diaphragm pumps are ideal for handling corrosive or abrasive substances.
+This type of pump operates on various principles, including centrifugal, diaphragm, and peristaltic mechanisms, each suited to a variety of applications and types of chemicals.
+Centrifugal pumps, for instance, are a type commonly used for moving low-viscosity fluids, while diaphragm pumps are ideal for handling corrosive or abrasive substances.
+For diaphragm pumps, the volume of fluid delivered per stroke is a key measure of pump efficiency and capacity.

 How They Enhance Safety in Handling Hazardous Materials